rnietoe/Training/docs/AWS/02-Storage.md

 **`AWS EBS`** (Elastic Block Storage) is like a virtual hard disk in the cloud.
 This is a **block** service used for **durable** storage in EC2 instances and again has no connection to S3.

 * EBS cannot be shared by two EC2 instances
+    * EBS Provisioned IOPS io1 volumes can be mounted to 16 nitro instances using **multi-attach** which is a new feature and has several constraints.
 * EBS volume can be attached to any EC2 instance in the same AZ (**no multiAZ**)
 * EBS volume attached as an additional disk (not the root volume) can be detached without stopping the instance
 * EBS snapshots use **incremental** backups and are stored in S3